techidaily/site-android-transfer/source/_posts/solved-move-from-tecno-spark-10-pro-to-ios-not-working-problems-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Transferring data from android to iOS device has been made easier with the Move to iOS app.
 However, you need to consider the requirements for the data transfer process to complete successfully.
 You can also apply Dr. Fone – Phone Transfer as your recommended alternatives to transfer android data to the iOS device in the simplest way.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://facebook-video-footage.techidaily.com/updated-top-fifa-matches-visualized-data-highlights/"><u>[Updated] Top FIFA Matches Visualized Data Highlights</u></a></li>
+<li><a href="https://ai-vdieo-software.techidaily.com/avs-video-editor-review-and-rating-is-it-worth-the-hype-for-2024/"><u>AVS Video Editor Review and Rating Is It Worth the Hype for 2024</u></a></li>
+<li><a href="https://win-answers.techidaily.com/comprehensive-guide-fixing-the-steam-failed-to-load-dll-issue-and-restoring-gameplay/"><u>Comprehensive Guide: Fixing the Steam 'Failed to Load DLL' Issue and Restoring Gameplay</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-honor-v-purse-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Honor V Purse to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-nubia-red-magic-8s-proplus-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Nubia Red Magic 8S Pro+ to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-8-ways-to-transfer-photos-from-realme-12-proplus-5g-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 8 Ways to Transfer Photos from Realme 12 Pro+ 5G to iPhone Easily | Dr.fone</u></a></li>
+<li><a href="https://review-topics.techidaily.com/in-2024-how-to-fix-my-oneplus-ace-2-location-is-wrong-drfone-by-drfone-virtual-android/"><u>In 2024, How to Fix My OnePlus Ace 2 Location Is Wrong | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-samsung-galaxy-s24-ultra-to-other-android-devices-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Samsung Galaxy S24 Ultra to Other Android Devices Devices? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-vivo-y78-5g-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Vivo Y78 5G to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-after-switching-from-meizu-21-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data After Switching From Meizu 21 to Latest Samsung | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-nokia-c210-to-samsung-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Nokia C210 to Samsung Phone | Dr.fone</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/in-2024-infusing-energy-youtube-music-in-film-and-media-projects/"><u>In 2024, Infusing Energy YouTube Music in Film and Media Projects</u></a></li>
+<li><a href="https://discover-great.techidaily.com/step-by-step-guide-to-recording-live-shows-on-nbcs-peacock-across-various-devices/"><u>Step-by-Step Guide to Recording Live Shows on NBC's Peacock Across Various Devices</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/top-5-strategias-de-superresolucion-de-imagenes-para-un-rendimiento-optimo-en-2024/"><u>Top 5 Strategias De Superresolucion De Imágenes Para Un Rendimiento Óptimo en 2024</u></a></li>
+<li><a href="https://win-updates.techidaily.com/top-techniques-for-producing-high-quality-tiktoks/"><u>Top Techniques for Producing High-Quality TikToks</u></a></li>
+<li><a href="https://techidaily.com/update-hardware-drivers-with-device-manager-in-windows-11-by-drivereasy-guide/"><u>Update hardware drivers with Device Manager in Windows 11</u></a></li>
+</ul></div>